We are continuing to organise full-scale virtual conferences which retain all the features of physical seminars,

-KPMG LLP, a UK limited liability partnership operates from 22 offices across the UK with over 16,000 professionals led by 630 partners.
-KPMG is a global network of professional firms providing Audit, Tax, and Advisory services.
-We operate in 148 countries and have more than 200,000 professionals working in member firms around the world.
+KPMG LLP, a UK limited liability partnership, operates from 22 offices across the UK with approximately 17,600 partners and staff.
+KPMG is a global organisation of independent professional services firms providing Audit, Tax and Advisory services.
+We operate in 147 countries and territories and have more than 219,000 people working in member firms around the world.
 Each KPMG firm is a legally distinct and separate entity and describes itself as such.
 KPMG International Limited is a private English company limited by guarantee.